Andrew J. Lewis (politician)

-Early life and education
+Early life and career

 Lewis was raised in Seattle's Ballard neighborhood to a family of local political organizers; his father worked for Seattle City Light and his mother was a nurse at Harborview Medical Center.
-His activities in politics began in high school by attending marches and volunteering for political campaigns, including stints on the Seattle Youth Council and the board of the Washington State Young Democrats.
+His activities in politics began in high school by attending marches and volunteering for political campaigns, including stints on the Seattle Youth Council and the board of the Young Democrats of Washington.

 Lewis attended the University of Washington, where he earned a Bachelor of Arts in history and political science, was named a Harry S. Truman Scholar, and interned with the Seattle City Council.
-Lewis was the government relations director for the Associated Students of the University of Washington from 2011-2012.
+Lewis was the government relations director for the Associated Students of the University of Washington from 2011 to 2012.
 He was the campaign director for Nick Licata in his successful 2009 reelection campaign.
 Lewis earned a Master of Arts degree from the London School of Economics and Juris Doctor from the UC Berkeley School of Law.
 He also served as a teaching assistant for former Labor Secretary Robert Reich, who later endorsed him.

-Career

 Upon his return to Seattle, Lewis was appointed to serve on the Seattle Human Rights Commission and the Rental Housing Inspection Stakeholder Committee.
 He also worked as a deputy prosecutor for the King County Juvenile Division until he left to work as an assistant city attorney for Seattle.